 Ready for your next cook-off with your flashy new BBQ gear?
 Before you get going you’re going to need to clean and prepare it properly.
 Learn how with my guide to seasoning a new smoker.

 You may have heard of ‘seasoning’ or ‘restoring’ a BBQ grill or smoker before.
-This is a really important stage that should be done before you use your new smoker.
-As tempting as it is to bust your smoker out and get going, it’s vital that you do this prior to using it.
+This is a really important stage that should be done before you use it.
+As tempting as it is to bust your new toy out and get going, it’s vital that you do this prior to using it.

-There are many assorted way to season a current smoker that might vary depending on the brand of smoker that you’re using.
+There are a lot of different ways to season a smoker, and the best way might depend on the brand you’re using.
 However, I’m going to try and keep things simple by giving you the best one that I know.

 If you’re new to BBQ smoking or are just after a quick guide then I hope I’ve covered everything off so that you’re all set to get going on firing up your brand new piece of gear.

 Here’s a step-by-guide to preparing it properly.

 What do I need to clean my smoker?

 Fail to prepare and prepare to fail.
 Luckily, a lot of what you need for cleaning your smoker you will either already have, or will be easy for you to get a hold of either in a local store or online.

 You will need good old fashioned water, dish soap, cooking oil, a piece of fabric, and smoking wood.
 Don’t use any piece of cloth material that is likely to scratch the inner chamber or grates.
 Also, if you have a charcoal or offset smoker then you will also need coals and a means of lighting them.

 The ideal place to start is actually before you’ve assembled your smoker.
 Having it broken down into its separate components will allow you better access to them, and help you clean them better.